 The bill amends the existing law governing public and private utilities in Michigan by adding a new section, 9e, which mandates that electric utilities disclose specific information regarding service interruptions on customer bills.
 This includes the number of service interruptions, the total duration of those interruptions, and the number of momentary interruptions during the billing cycle.
 If an electric utility fails to comply with these disclosure requirements, the Michigan Public Service Commission can impose fines of up to $1,000 for each violation.
 Additionally, customer attestations of service interruptions can serve as evidence, which utilities may contest using meter data.

-Furthermore, the bill requires electric utilities to provide detailed annual reports to the commission by March 1 each year.
+Furthermore, the bill requires electric utilities to submit detailed reports to the commission by March 1 each year, which will be made public.
 These reports must include the causes of significant service interruptions, tree trimming efforts, grid reliability projects, and a list of the worst-performing circuits based on specific performance metrics.
-The definitions of "momentary interruption," "service interruption," and "service restoration" are also clarified within the new section.
-This legislation aims to enhance transparency and accountability in the electric utility sector, ultimately improving service reliability for customers.
+The bill aims to enhance transparency and accountability in the electric utility sector, ensuring that customers are informed about service reliability and the efforts made by utilities to maintain and improve service quality.

 Statutes affected: House Introduced Bill: 460.1, 460.11